dydent/Deferral/README.md

 - Test the contracts and generate the coverage report Environment variables required by the workflow are set using GitHub secrets.

-The GitHub secrets should be defined in the repository's settings.
+For the workflow to run properly,  the required GitHub secrets should be defined in the repository's settings.

 ## Project Structure